๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 }

-✅ Improves performance and ensures clients can handle the response easily.
+✅ Improves performance and ensures clients can handle responses easily

 4. ⚡ Avoid Blocking Calls